-A quick search of ‘digital nomad’ on WordPress or Instagram brings up a pretty picture of an ideal lifestyle: warm beaches (or perfectly snow-capped mountains), wine, exotic coffees, casual-but-cute outfits, and the cherry on top: days off whenever wanted to hike, go to the beach, or otherwise just practice self-care.
+A quick search of ‘digital nomad’ on Google or Instagram brings up a pretty picture of an ideal lifestyle: warm beaches (or perfectly snow-capped mountains), wine, exotic coffees, casual-but-cute outfits, and the cherry on top: days off whenever wanted to hike, go to the beach, or otherwise just practice self-care.

 It’s something most of us – myself included! – would love to have.
 And if you’re reading this and have achieved your ideal version of the freelance lifestyle (however that looks for you), congrats!
 It’s a huge accomplishment, and despite the relaxed look takes a ton of hard work.

 On average, 10% of client accounts roll off each year.
 If you (which is most of us) have bills to pay and need to live off what you earn as a freelancer and are only making a bit more than your monthly bills (or are paying a lot onto old debt, into building your business, etc.), then you’re never really in a position to be able to lose clients.
 You can’t get comfortable.

 See, it’s great to have an income goal.

 “I need X amount of dollars to be able to do this full-time, plus

 an additional Y amount to travel / pay off debt / hire a VA.”